- Flour 1/4 cup

 - Water 2 cups

 A delicious beef stew recipe is one that everyone should have in their arsenal especially for when the weather begins to get cold and a hot soup is frequently craved.
 This soup is full of vegetables and is very hearty- it is definitely a full meal in a bowl!
 The best part of this recipe is that it is completely made in a slow cooker.
-Cock pot cooking is extremely easy and produces wonderful results- there is no better way to cook this beef stew!
+Cook pot cooking is extremely easy and produces wonderful results- there is no better way to cook this beef stew!
 By slow cooking for several hours, the broth has time to develop layers of flavor and the tough beef becomes very tender.
 Throw this recipe together next time you need a nourishing and substantial meal in a hurry.

 - In a small bowl, mix together the flour, salt and pepper.